About FreeCostCalculator

 Every calculator on FreeCostCalculator goes through a defined review and maintenance process:

-- Corrections: When we receive a report of an inaccurate estimate, we investigate within 5 business days.
-If the data supports a correction, the affected calculator and state pages are updated and the correction is noted internally.
+When we receive a report of an inaccurate estimate, we investigate within 5 business days.
+If the data supports a correction, the affected calculator and state pages are updated and the correction is logged publicly on our corrections page.

-- Methodology transparency: Our full methodology is published at /methodology and versioned.
-Current version: 2.0.
+Our full methodology is published at /methodology and versioned.
+The current version is 2.0.

 Report an Inaccurate Estimate